-SSSSSSS was released in 1973.
-It received negative reviews from critics and failed to make a profit at the box office.
+SSSSSSS was released in 1973. (same year Enter The Dragon came out) It received negative reviews from critics and failed to make a profit at the box office.

 Before Mystery Science Theater 3000 gets their hands on the film to make fun of it now that the show is on Netflix right now, I’d like to present my real thoughts on SSSSSSS.

 The following review contains massive SPOILERS.
 If you never seen or heard about this obscure movie, read at your own risk.

 Curable: Actual snakes were used in filming.
 A disclaimer pops up confirming nobody was harmed during the making of this film.